 ALASKA SENIOR BENEFITS TO CONSIDER

-For home owners that reside at the property “owner occupants”, for most properties there is a $20,000 (or 20% whichever is less) exemption off of the property’s assessed value.
-If you are a Home owning Senior above the age of 65, you can receive an additional $150,000 off the assessed value for a total of a $170,000 exemption.
+For home owners that reside at the property “owner occupants”, for most properties there is a $50,000 exemption off of the property’s assessed value.
+If you are a Home owning Senior above the age of 65, you can receive an additional $150,000 off the assessed value for a total exemption of $200,000

 What this means to you;

 Mill Rates will vary per year depending on borough location, services provided for that location, and the amount of funding the borough requires.
 So for example sake, let’s say the mill rate is 18 or referred to as 18 mills.
 This factor is calculated as $18 per $1,000 of value.
 A property assessed at $250,000 being charged at 18 mills would equate to $4,500 in annual taxes.

 If the same $250,000 property had a $200,000 Exemption….

 $50,000 X .018 = $900 annual taxes š

 Funding permitted, Interior Weatherization will assess the energy efficiency of your home and will calculate the feasibility of energy related upgrades.
 They then will do (from what I’ve witnessed) an extreme amount of work whereas you pay $0.

 If you decide to stay in the home, the upgrades will lower your living expenses.
 If you decide to sell, the upgrades will increase your value.
 Or both, it’s a “no lose”.